Vitols999/QMS-WIKI/QMapTool/GridTool.md

 1. Click the `Set area` button in the grid tool.
 A black-framed rectangle appears in the map window (zoom out if not visible!).
 Within this area the tool creates additional grid points (shown as small black points).
-1. To change the size of the area click in the square at the upper left or lower right corner of the area frame to fix the mouse to this corner, move the mouse to the wanted new location and left click again to fix the corner.
+1. To change the size of the area click in the square at the upper left or lower right corner of the area frame to fix the mouse to this corner, move the mouse to the wanted new location and left-click again to fix the corner.
 1. Click `Ok` to close the grid tool.
 1. In the reference tool there appears now a list of reference points.
 If necessary, the positions of the reference points can be improved as described in the
    [reference tool](ReferenceTool) section.